 The following resolution was passed at the August 1977 meeting of the Canadian House of Bishops: “That this House of Bishops re-affirm the following Statement of Policy passed by the House at its meeting May 7-8, 1972, with respect to the Chaplain Service and the House of Bishops.”

 In the light of the development of this area of the Church’s work over the years, the following statement of policy is submitted for the consideration of the House:

-- A Chaplain will be retained on the clergy list of his home Diocese as “On Leave to the Canadian Forces Chaplain Branch”.
+- A Chaplain will be retained on the clergy list of his/her home Diocese as “On Leave to the Canadian Armed Forces Chaplain Branch”.

 - The Chaplains are urged to maintain as fully as possible a link of communication and concern between the Chaplain and his/her home Diocese.

-- The Anglican Bishop Ordinary will be the official representative of the Anglican Church of Canada on the Interfaith Committee on Canadian Military Chaplaincy.
+- The Anglican Bishop Ordinary will be the official representative of the Anglican Church of Canada on the Interfaith Committee on Canadian Military Chaplaincy (ICCMC).

-- The General Synod of the Anglican Church of Canada has assigned Episcopal jurisdiction in the Canadian Forces to the Anglican Bishop Ordinary and has made him/her responsible for ensuring that Episcopal ministrations are provided for all Anglican personnel and their families who reside on all base/wings or Formations.
+- The General Synod of the Anglican Church of Canada has assigned Episcopal jurisdiction in the Canadian Armed Forces to the Anglican Bishop Ordinary and has made him/her responsible for ensuring that Episcopal ministrations are provided for all Anglican personnel and their families who reside on all Bases/Wings/Formations.
 Through the Staff Officer of the ICCMC, members of Clericus will endeavour to ensure that the Anglican Bishop Ordinary is invited at least once in a calendar year.